What is the process to get my program in the Activity Guide?

 How do I submit my proposal?

 Use this on-line form.
 It will automatically be forwarded to our staff.
 If you have any questions, you can email us at firstname.lastname@example.org.
+Hard copies of forms are no longer accepted.

 How are programs selected?